abingdonpta/abingdonpta/content/posts/2022-10-10 Cardinal Courier/index.md

 {{< halfright src="images/IMG_4379.jpg" alt="Clothes to be placed in the Lost & Found" >}}

 - **Lost & Found Coordinator** — We hope to have a tidy Lost & Found where our Cardinals can easily search for their lost belongings.
 If you would like to assist in this endeavor, reach out to [abingdonptapresident@gmail.com](mailto:abingdonptapresident@gmail.com).

+<p style="clear:right;"></p>

 - **Baked Treats for Election Day Bake Sale** — We are looking for volunteers who could assist with baking treats, or providing store bought baked goods, that the PTA could sell on election day.
 If you are interested in helping, contact [abingdonptapresident@gmail.com](mailto:abingdonptapresident@gmail.com).

+{{< halfright src="images/snack-pantry.webp" alt="Snack Pantry flyer" >}}

+- **Abingdon Snack Pantry** — Volunteers needed for Abingdon's new snack pantry every Thursday from 2:30 pm - 4:30 pm.
+Sign up here: https://www.signupgenius.com/go/20f0c4aacab2aaaff2-abingdon.

 <p style="clear:right;"></p>

-## 💞Call for Donations
+## 💞 Call for Donations

 - 🍬 **Candy Drive:** We are looking for Trunk or Treat candy donations.
 Please drop off candy in the Abingdon Main Office or purchase it using this Amazon Wish List: https://www.amazon.com/registries/custom/3U3RCZEYFJUWK/guest-view.
 - ☕ **Coffee Drive:** In appreciation of our exceptional educators, consider dropping off caffeinated k-cup donations to the Abingdon main office (labeled “PTA”) or ship to Abingdon PTA at 3035 S Abingdon Street, Arlington VA 22206.